EMDR Therapy: Negative and Positive Cognitions and How EMDR Can Help With Grief

 Complicated grief can feel like being stuck in a web of negative emotions and thoughts.
 These persistent negative beliefs, often rooted in the traumatic experience of loss, act as tangled threads that trap you in the past.

 EMDR therapy helps untangle this web by targeting these negative cognitions associated with the memories of your loss.
+EMDR helps you take a step back from the tangled threads and find a new perspective.

 Let's explore how negative and positive cognitions (aka negative and positive beliefs) play a role in the healing process.